GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 *A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 From your ubuntu host, you will need to first identify the docker network ID so you know what adapter to sniff traffic on.
 From the host terminal window, type the command: "ip addr".
 NOTE: Ensure you are not in the terminal windows for the ubuntu client and ubuntu server.
-These terminals are the lab docker containers.  the "ip addr" command will return a list of network adapters and information.
+These terminals are the lab docker containers.
+The "ip addr" command will return a list of network adapters and information.
 Locate the adapter that is on the 172.20.0.0/24 network.
 This is the network that the container client and server are connected to.

 The image below shows the adapter and network, however the identifier will most likely be different as it is created dynamically.

 ![](media/adapter.PNG)

-From your host's terminal, you will now need to run Wireshark and select the adapter that you identified in the previous step.
+Open a new terminal window, you will now need to run Wireshark and select the adapter that you identified in the previous step.
 Ensure you run Wireshark with administrative privileges.

 ```
 $ sudo wireshark